 The Strength of the Commonwealth’s Case

 How strong of a case the prosecutor has against you depends on a variety of factors.
-Attorney DeGiacomo will review the police report, videos, photos, and other tangible evidence.
-He will then look to the breathalyzer and medical records.
-If any of the evidence can be suppressed, Attorney DeGiacomo will file a motion to seek to have the court order that the prosecutor not use certain evidence.
+Attorneys DeGiacomo and Mikhlin will review the police report, videos, photos, and other tangible evidence.
+They will then look to the breathalyzer and medical records.
+If any of the evidence can be suppressed, Attorneys DeGiacomo and Mikhlin will file a motion to seek to have the court order that the prosecutor not use certain evidence.

-Attorney DeGiacomo will also ask you about your medical history and job history, as often certain aspects of your life can be used to defend you case.
+Attorneys DeGiacomo and Mikhlin will also ask you about your medical history and job history, as often certain aspects of your life can be used to defend you case.